1. Completion of an 8-week secular mindfulness course in person

 4. Attending and participating in the Teach Paws b course

-Over the 3 days, participants will be taught the lessons in ‘real time’ by experienced MiSP trainers.
+During the course, participants will be taught the lessons in ‘real time’ by experienced MiSP trainers.
 There will then be opportunities to discuss the pedagogy of each lesson and how it can best be taught to a group of young people in different settings.
 There will also be opportunities to work with other participants guiding them, and being guided by them, the main mindfulness practices from the lessons.
 Each day begins and ends with a longer formal mindfulness practice to help support you in further developing your own mindfulness experience.
 At the end of the course, participants will hopefully feel nourished, confident and ready to teach the lessons to young people.
 They will also be part of a network of Paws b teachers, supported by Mindfulness in Schools Project and will leave with access to all the materials they need to teach the Paws b course in the classroom.

 - Full participation in all aspects of the course will allow you to leave feeling confident in the Paws b course and in your ability to teach it to young people.
+This will include whole group discussion, exercises in smaller groups, and (when delivered online) will require your video to be on for most of the time.

 - In very exceptional circumstances a trainer may have concerns about a participant’s engagement in or readiness to go on to teach the Paws b course to young people.
 In this case, the trainer will discuss this with the participant and other members of the training team with a final decision about whether or not the participant should be certified as a trained Paws b teacher left in the hands of the Lead Trainer.

-- Full attendance on all 3 days’ training (including formal practices at the beginning and end of each day) is required for full certification and access to teacher materials as a Paws b teacher.
+- Full attendance on all days’ / sessions of the training (including formal practices at the beginning and end of each day) is required for full certification and access to teacher materials as a Paws b teacher.
 While we appreciate that unavoidable situations might occur resulting in a participant missing a part of a training course, e.g. serious injury or a family member being taken ill, the decision as to whether or not the participant is then allowed to continue with the course will be at the trainer’s discretion.
-If a whole day or more is missed, the participant will be asked to attend the equivalent day(s) in question on a future Teach Paws b training course and will incur an additional fee.
+If a whole day or more is missed, the participant will be asked to attend the equivalent day(s) / session(s) in question on a future Teach Paws b training course and will incur an additional fee.

 5. Ongoing commitment as a Paws b teacher